 When you’re stressed, your brain races from thought to thought, and these thoughts tend to be anxious and infused with dread, Cohen explains.
 Maybe you’re freaking out about a work deadline or a family member’s declining health.
 The most effective stress remedies disperse those rapid, worry-filled thoughts by focusing your mind on the present, not on some calamitous future, Cohen says.

-Mediation is a popular stress remedy because it’s all about this kind of mind-anchoring.
+Meditation is a popular stress remedy because it’s all about this kind of mind-anchoring.
 But if you’re able to achieve that calm, quiet state of mind while running or weeding your garden, then either will be beneficial.
 One 2015 study from Dutch researchers compared physical activity to mindfulness meditation, and found them to be equally effective at managing stress.
 Even washing dishes can alleviate anxiety—provided your attention is focused on the task at hand.

 On the other hand, research shows your gym session or yoga practice won’t chill you out if your brain is preoccupied with work or family problems while you’re doing them.
 “They’re still healthy practices, they’re just not beneficial in terms of stress,” Cohen says.

 So what’s your best course of action?
-First, check out mindfulness mediation.
+First, check out mindfulness meditation.
 There’s compelling evidence to suggest it really is the antidote to our frenetic, future-focused way of life, Cohen says.
 Even if you don’t stick with it, the stuff you’ll learn can inform everything else you do—from preparing presentations at work to planting flowers in your garden.

 At the same time, regular exercise bolsters your psychological health in myriad ways.
 “The ideal stress treatment would be to have both exercise and mindfulness on board in your life, not one or the other,” Cohen says.